Soybean

-The soybean, soy bean, or soya bean (Glycine max) is a species of legume native to East Asia, widely grown for its edible bean, which has numerous uses.
+The soybean, soy bean, or soya bean (Glycine max) is a species of legume native to East Asia, widely grown for its edible bean.
+Soy is a staple crop, the world's most grown legume, and an important animal feed.

-Traditional unfermented food uses of soybeans include soy milk, from which tofu and tofu skin are made.
+Soy is a key source of food, useful both for its protein and oil content.
+Soybean oil is widely used in cooking, as well as in industry.
+Traditional unfermented food uses of soybeans include edamame, as well as soy milk, from which tofu and tofu skin are made.
 Fermented soy foods include soy sauce, fermented bean paste, nattō, and tempeh.
 Fat-free (defatted) soybean meal is a significant and cheap source of protein for animal feeds and many packaged meals.
 For example, soybean products, such as textured vegetable protein (TVP), are ingredients in many meat and dairy substitutes.
+Soy based foods are traditionally associated with East Asian cuisines, and still constitute a major part of East Asian diets, but processed soy products are increasingly used in Western cuisines.